ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 **What is an MVI dataset, and why do you need to create one?**

-As a first step towards building your AI inspection model, you must create a dataset in MVI containing videos of twisting on and off the caps of water bottles, shaking water bottles, and squeezing water bottles, to teach the model what each class looks like.
+As a first step towards building your AI inspection model, you must create a dataset in MVI containing videos of twisting on and off the caps of water bottles, shaking water bottles, and spinning water bottles, to teach the model what each action looks like.

 Data is at the heart of machine learning (ML).
 In the case of vision-based models, this data takes the form of images or videos.
 Built-in MVI ML models intelligently detect and learn patterns in the uploaded dataset and analyze this data repeatedly until it can discern distinctions and ultimately recognizes objects of interest in the images or videos.
 For example, to train a computer to recognize automobile tires, you need to feed it with vast quantities of tire images and tire-related items to learn the differences and identify a tire, especially one with defects.
 For this use case model, you will create a dataset with a limited number of water bottle videos taken by yourself for brevity and accessibility; however, in real world scenarios, a computer vision model would require many more videos and processing time than this demonstration offers.